Simulation of Multivariate Extremes: a Wasserstein-Aitchison GAN approach: Numerical experiments

 \subsection{Performance and computation}

-\paragraph{Performance measures.} To assess the quality of the generated sample $\X^\gen$, we will typically compare it with a sample from the data $\X^\test$ (test set) which has not been used for training.
+\paragraph{Performance measures.} To assess the quality of the generated sample $\X^\gen$, we will typically compare it with a test set $\X^\test$, which is a part of the data that has not been used for training.
 We propose to use measures that are inspired by multivariate extreme value theory since our focus is on the tail of $\X$.

 A first set of measures that we propose is based on the \emph{extremal coefficients} ~\cite[Section~8.2.7]{beirlant2004}.
 For any non-empty subset $J \subseteq \{1,\ldots, d\}$ with at least two elements $|J| \geq 2$, we define its extremal coefficient $\theta_J$ as